oshaughnessy/sierramountainll/_pages/volunteers.md

 to children" must go through the background check process.

 {: .notice--warning }
+WORK IN PROGRESS!
+We'll be sending these out to all registered volunteers ASAP, but it's not ready yet.
+With our move to MY Club, we're still figuring out how to do these through the new org.

+{: .notice--success }
 This includes helping with hitting and catching during practice, coaching a base or being in the dugout during games, even working in the snack bar or being a team parent.
-It's for anybody who spends more than 16 hours per month with our youth.
+It's for anybody who spends more than 16 hours per month or 32 per year with our youth.

 #### Compliance Notice